Waldo Weekend Campout

 Your party will be asked to share a campsite with other parties unless you have a large number (more than six) in your party.
 The campground has the usual Forest Service toilet and drinking water facilities, but no showers or electrical hookups.

-Because of the significant cost of reserving the Group campsite, you are being asked to pay $20 per person for the entire weekend (two nights).
+Because of the significant cost of reserving the Group campsite, you are being asked to pay $20 per adult and $10 per child 17 and under for the entire weekend (two nights).

 There are additional single campsites available that accommodate 6 people each for $20 per night per campsite.
-You can reserve these campsites (you pay) through the recreation.gov - Shadow Bay website.
+You can reserve campsites (you pay) through the recreation.gov - Shadow Bay website, however a check of recreation.gov on May 9th shows that all reservable non-group campsites at Shadow Bay are currently reserved by other parties.
+Other sites may be available on a first-come basis, and there are two other campgrounds (Islet and North Waldo).

 How to Register